SashaCHU-st/Nasa/README.md

 # Usage in local computer
 ## Requirements:
-- Node 14 and more;
+- Node version 14 and more;
 - npm version v10.8.2;

 ## Steps